Bonoolu/SteganoFS/README.md

 - **C Interface Documentation:** For C enthusiasts, we've documented the [steganofs.h Documentation](doxygen/c/steganofs.md) that defines the C interface of SteganoFS.
 This interface grants you direct access to SteganoFS functionality within your C projects.

 - **C++ Interface Documentation:** Check out the [SteganoFsAdapter.h Documentation](doxygen/cpp/doxygen.md#class-SteganoFsAdapter) to see how you can seamlessly incorporate SteganoFS into your C++ projects.
 The C++ interface provides a user-friendly wrapper around the core functionality of SteganoFS.

+## Test Suite

+SteganoFS comes equipped with a comprehensive test suite designed to ensure the reliability and functionality of its core components.
+This test suite covers a wide range of scenarios and functions, including filesystem behavior, RAM disk loader functionality, run-length encoding, and steganography.

+For detailed information about the types of tests available, how to run them, and how to contribute additional tests, please refer to the [Test Suite Documentation](./docs/tests.md).
+This documentation provides insights into the structure of the test suite, running tests, and guidelines for creating new tests.

 ## File Compatibility